Don’t you find it annoying if your toilet refuses to flush? Yeah, such a problem gets on our nerves too.

 For convenience, manufacturers often mark the water level that should be maintained in the toilet bowl.
 This marking is typically located an inch below the overflow tube opening but might be lower in some water-saving toilet models.

 You will need to check the water level by opening the lid.
-Check for the marking on the walls of the toilet tank, and compare it to the water level.
+Check for markings or toilet bowl stains on the walls of the toilet tank and compare them to the water level.

 If more than half the tank is empty, you will notice it immediately after opening the lid.
 In that case, you won’t even need to find the marking.